CMCD1996/Portfolio/index.md

 **Welcome!**

-My name is Connor McDowall, a Kiwi proud to be from New Zealand.
+My name is Connor McDowall.
+I am a proud kiwi from Aotearoa New Zealand.
 This is my personal website with details on my academic, extra-curricular and professional projects.
 I am an Ironman, finance enthusiast and proud mentor.
-I strive to solve the most pressing issues in society through intersection of strategy, finance and technology!
+I strive to solve the most pressing issues in society through intersection of strategy, finance and technology.
 In particular, I am interested in addressing the energy transition, the adoption of new technologies, deficiencies in infrastructure, financial illiteracy and gender inequality.

 {% include googleDrivePlayer.html id=page.driveId %}